 To an extent, I buy the “purge everything and start over” line of argument for Europe.
 Very broadly, Europe is still reeling from the attack of the Enlightenment.
 The philosophes of the 18th century, described by Burke as a “literary cabal” had launched a highly successful assault against the traditional continental mind: “Reason” should replace superstition, ancient modes of government and association should be replaced, societies should be re-engineered, religion and prejudice should be relinquished forever.

-The assault was successful not only on account of its vicious political manifestation – the French Revolution – but also because its spirit, its ideas, had indeed rapidly spread across Europe in a never-ending series of “-isms,” rapid secularization, and bloated big ideas gesticulated by haughty politicians, tyrants, and academics.
+The assault had been successful not only on account of its vicious political manifestation – the French Revolution – but also because its spirit, its ideas, had indeed rapidly spread across Europe in a never-ending series of “-isms,” rapid secularization, and bloated big ideas gesticulated by haughty politicians, tyrants, and academics.

 You know the rest – two world wars, frenzied ideologies, political impotence, and what is Europe now?
-A bureaucratic blob, a gynocracy of harpies holding on to task lists and trite speeches as their emblematic symbols.
+A bureaucratic blob, a gynocracy of harpies holding onto task lists and trite speeches as their emblematic symbols.

 Indeed, nothing to conserve, nothing to restore.
 Read Nietzsche and dream of the hazes of the deep Hyperborean past.